Social Security Agreement between Australia and Estonia - Frequently Asked Questions

 All claimants for Australian Age Pension need to meet minimum age and residence criteria under Australia’s social security laws.

 From 1 July 2017, the Age Pension age for men and women is 65.5 years.
-Pension age will increase by six months every two years until it reaches 67 in July 2023 – see the Department of Human Services webpage - Age Pension for details of Age Pension ages.
+Pension age will increase by six months every two years until it reaches 67 in July 2023 – see the Services Australia webpage - Age Pension for details of Age Pension ages.

 Australian pensions are also means tested – that is, an income test and an assets test is applied, and whichever results in the lower rate of pension is used for assessment purposes.
-The Department of Human Services website has information about the current income and assets limits.
+The Services Australia website has information about the current income and assets limits.

 People can lodge a claim for an Australian or Estonian pension in either country.
-Claim forms are available from, and can be lodged with, Department of Human Services or the Estonian National Social Insurance Board.
+Claim forms are available from, and can be lodged with, Services Australia or the Estonian National Social Insurance Board.

 If you are receiving an Australian pension and may also be entitled to a foreign pension, Australian social security law requires that you take reasonable action to apply for it.
 This is because the Australian pension system is not based on contributions but is funded from general taxation revenue and the Government believes that all pensioners should maximise their private income before calling on taxpayer funded support.